usc-isi-i2/kgtk/docs/transform/rename_columns.md

 may need certain names on the columns to clarify their meaning in a report.

+Copy `file1.tsv`, sending the output to standard output, renaming all columns in the output file, including renaming some of the required columns to nonstandard names:
 ```
 kgtk rename-columns -i examples/docs/rename-columns-file1.tsv \
                     --old-columns node1 node2 location \